actgardner/gogen-avro/README.md

 | fixed         | [<n>]byte         | Fixed fields are given a custom type, which is an alias for an appropriately sized byte array                        |
 | union         | custom type       | Unions are handled as a struct with one field per possible type, and an enum field to dictate which field to read    |

-`union` is the exception.
-To avoid a round-trip through `interface{}`, we generate a struct and enumeration whose name is uniquely determined by the types in the union.
-This can get pretty hairy - for a field whose type is `["int", "string", "float", "double", "long", "bool", "null"]` we generate the following:
+`union` is more complicated than primitive types.
+We generate a struct and enum whose name is uniquely determined by the types in the union.
+For a field whose type is `["null", "int"]` we generate the following:

 ```
-type UnionIntStringFloatDoubleLongBoolNull struct {
+type UnionNullInt struct {
 	// All the possible types the union could take on
+	Null               interface{}
 	Int                int32
-	String             string
-	Float              float32
-	Double             float64
-	Long               int64
-	Bool               bool
-	Null               interface{}
-	// Which field actually has data in it
+	// Which field actually has data in it - defaults to the first type in the list, "null"
-	UnionType          UnionIntStringFloatDoubleLongBoolNullTypeEnum
+	UnionType          UnionNullTypeEnum
 }

-// These names are obscenely long to guarantee uniqueness
-type UnionIntStringFloatDoubleLongBoolNullTypeEnum int
+type UnionNullIntTypeEnum int

 const (
-	UnionIntStringFloatDoubleLongBoolNullTypeEnumInt                UnionIntStringFloatDoubleLongBoolNullTypeEnum = 0
+	UnionNullIntTypeEnumNull            UnionNullIntTypeEnum = 0
-	UnionIntStringFloatDoubleLongBoolNullTypeEnumString             UnionIntStringFloatDoubleLongBoolNullTypeEnum = 1
+	UnionNullIntTypeEnumInt             UnionNullIntTypeEnum = 1
-	UnionIntStringFloatDoubleLongBoolNullTypeEnumFloat              UnionIntStringFloatDoubleLongBoolNullTypeEnum = 2
-	UnionIntStringFloatDoubleLongBoolNullTypeEnumDouble             UnionIntStringFloatDoubleLongBoolNullTypeEnum = 3
-	UnionIntStringFloatDoubleLongBoolNullTypeEnumLong               UnionIntStringFloatDoubleLongBoolNullTypeEnum = 4
-	UnionIntStringFloatDoubleLongBoolNullTypeEnumBool               UnionIntStringFloatDoubleLongBoolNullTypeEnum = 5
-	UnionIntStringFloatDoubleLongBoolNullTypeEnumNull               UnionIntStringFloatDoubleLongBoolNullTypeEnum = 6
 )
 ```